mikeale03/reactstrap-sortable-table/README.md

 ## Peer Dependencies

-This package needs this libraries to installed.
+This package needs this libraries to be installed.

 ```bash
 "peerDependencies": {